Representation theory of Geigle-Lenzing complete intersections: Cohen-Macaulay finiteness and -Cohen-Macaulay finiteness

+In contrast to the CM finite case, there is a CM tame GL complete intersection which is not a hypersurface, e.g.\ $d=1$ with 4 weights $(2,2,2,2)$.

-Theorem \ref{characterize RF} tells us that there are only a few CM finite GL complete intersections.
-In higher dimensional Auslander-Reiten theory, we introduce the notion of `$d$-CM finiteness' as a proper substitute of CM finiteness Before defining them, we prepare the following easy observations.
+Theorem~\ref{characterize RF} tells us that there are only very few CM finite GL complete intersections.
+In higher dimensional Auslander-Reiten theory, we introduce the notion of `$d$-CM finiteness' as a proper substitute of CM finiteness.